bdavidxyz/protheme2/_posts/2018-09-30-my-beloved-low-tech-stack.md

 I'm still astonished to see every new framework (backend or frontend) delivered **without** console, pre-defined environment, migration, efficient default build and testing tool, efficient admin plugins, and, very importantly, an opinionated directory structure.

-**If only one of these feature is missing, you add tons of pressure and unstability on the technical team**, who is then unable to focus on the quickly enough business part - or not at a reasonnable price.
+**If only one of these feature is missing, you add tons of pressure and unstability on the technical team**, who is then unable to focus quickly enough business part - or not at a reasonnable price.

-It's probably a question for quora or meta-stackoverflow.
+Now, here is probably a question for Quora or Meta-Stackoverflow.

 I'm not completly sure why "new" didn't mean "get things done more quickly than the stuff that was here before".